-Whereas classic rule-based systems follow fixed instructions, agentic AI systems are designed to perceive, reason, and adapt.
-Inspired by both cognitive science and modern robotics, these agents seek to emulate real-world intelligence—able to sense, plan, act, and even learn from success and failure.
+Traditional rule-based software operates by following a predefined sequence of steps.
+In contrast, agentic AI systems are designed to perceive, reason, and adapt in changing environments.
+Drawing inspiration from both cognitive science and robotics, these agents are intended to reflect real world intelligence-they can observe, plan, act, and learn from both success and failure.

-Agentic AI is built on several foundational principles.
-Understanding these is essential to appreciating how agentic systems work and why they matter.
+Agentic AI relies on several foundational principles.
+Grasping these concepts is essential to understanding how such systems operate and why they are transformative.

 Theoretical Foundations